enkidevs/curriculum/coding-intro/core/conditions/chaining-conditions.md

   Make a grilled cheese.
 ```

 You have now chained two conditions.
-If the `input` is anything else than 0, then the robot will start making a grilled cheese sandwich.
+If the `input` is anything other than 0, then the robot will start making a grilled cheese sandwich.

-The next step is creating different *paths*:
+The next step is to create different *paths*:
 - `0` for doing nothing
 - `1` for white bread
 - `2` for whole wheat bread